Ashley Gorley: From Carrie to Luke, Everything to Know About Country Music's King of No. 1s

 If you’ve never heard of songwriter Ashley Gorley, then that’s his fault.
 After all, he doesn’t have a publicist, doesn’t do social media or even have his own website.
 But make no mistake: With 37 No. 1 country hits (and counting), we all live in Ashley Gorley’s world.

 It is an astonishing number, no doubt making him Nashville’s biggest hit-maker of the last decade.
-Since his first No. 1, in 2006 (Carrie Underwood‘s “Don’t Forget to Remember Me”), he has received a slew of industry awards and nominations; most recently he was nominated for ACM songwriter of the year for the fifth time.
+Since his first No. 1 (Carrie Underwood‘s “Don’t Forget to Remember Me” in 2006) to his latest (Thomas Rhett’s “Marry Me”), he has received a slew of industry awards and nominations, including being named ASCAP’s songwriter of the year a record five times.

 Still need more to be impressed?
 Consider this: Gorley has little formal music training, can’t read sheet music, and by his own admission, he’s a pretty average keyboardist.
 So what’s the secret to his success?
 Here are five things to know about the 41-year-old songwriter who enjoys being behind the scenes.